 Power-cycling your router and your computer fix the problem if a temporary glitch causing the issue.

 Run Network troubleshooter

-Let’s first run the build-in network troubleshooter that automatically diagnose and fix problems that prevent or cause default gateway not available on Windows 10.
+Let’s first run the built-in network troubleshooter that automatically diagnose and fix problems that prevent or cause default gateway not available on Windows 10.

-- Press Windows key + X select settings,
+- Press the Windows key + X select settings,

 - Click on Network & Internet then network troubleshooter,

-- Select the network adapter or select all options and click next to start diagnose and allow fix problems causing the issue.
+- Select the network adapter or select all options and click next to start diagnosing and allow fix problems causing the issue.

 - The troubleshooter look for incorrect network settings, or if any outdated driver prevents internet connection and try to fix them itself.

 - Once done restart your computer and check the status of your problem.

 Reinstall Network Adapters Driver

 Most of the time due to an outdated network driver your network adapter fails to get an IP or Default IP address from the router.
 Reinstalling the network adapter driver is probably a good solution to fix the problem.

 Uninstall the network adapter driver